This list looks at the way public companies announce they have sacked their CEO for poor behaviour.

 This list looks at Australia's busiest directors at a point in time in their careers.

 A typical director will do 6-10 years on a public company board so when someone chooses to go in less than two terms, it should be explained.
 This list looks at the trend where female directors tend to leave boards after shorter terms.

 This list tracks the so-called "social issues" at board level when public companies merge or are taken over.

 This list tracks all the female directors who have chaired ASX200 companies.

-This list tracks the biggest double digit votes against incumbent chairs of ASX200 listed companies.
+This list tracks the biggest double digit votes against incumbent chair and directors of ASX100 listed companies, .